quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part44_5.3_Matrices.md

 ---
 #### Transposition

-Background context: The transpose of a matrix, denoted \( M^T \), is obtained by swapping its rows and columns.
+Background context: The transpose of a matrix, denoted $M^T$, is obtained by swapping its rows and columns.
 It's useful for operations like finding the inverse of an orthonormal (pure rotation) matrix.

 :p What is transposition?
 ??x